You can ask a lot of people about what creates good credit and you’ll get a lot of different answers.

 Your mindset is also really important in managing your credit.
 Don’t get stuck thinking paying on time is the sole way to raise your score; there are several factors involved.
 Remember, by practicing good credit habits you can make the banks and lenders come to you with their best offers.

 You have the ability to get the loan offers and interest rates you want, but it’s going to take some work to get your credit score into the high 700s and beyond.

 The financial empowerment you get is worth the work, though.
-If you’re like the average consumer, putting in the time to gain excellent credit can, at certain points, save you about $500 a month.
+If you’re like the average consumer, putting in the time to get excellent credit can, at certain points, save you about $500 a month in interest.

 If you’re still unclear about the basics of what a credit score is and how it’s calculated, take a look at our article, “Making Sense of Your Credit Scores: Your Comprehensive Guide.”
 You’ll learn how credit scores started, what factors into good and bad scores and how those scores affect your life.